 - Znak Pitanja (Question Mark)

 This is the oldest traditional tavern operating in Belgrade since 1823.
-Here you can eat like a local at the oldest kafana in Belgrade.
-The meals are reasonably priced.
+Here you can eat like a local and meals are reasonably priced.
 (It’s not as cheap as the Bohemian streets but the history of this place is worth at least a coffee stop for the experience).

 - Kafeterija at Trg Nikole Paši?a